brianpetro/Smart-Connections-Vault-Visualizer/README.md

 3. **Hover, Pin, and Adjust**
    - Hover over nodes to see names.
 Shift-click to select multiple notes or clusters.
 Adjust the threshold slider to show/hide certain links.
 4. **Modify Clusters**
-   - Via selecting on different nodes and cluster centers you can
     1. Add notes to the center of the cluster -  Makes cluster connect to more notes like selection
     2. Remove node(s) from cluster's center - Make cluster connect to fewer notes like selection (via zooming into central node and selecting the nodes within the central node to remove)
     3. Remove the selected cluster (via selecting the central node)
     4. Create new clusters from notes (via selecting node(s))
     5. Remove nodes from cluster (via selecting nodes and the central node they are clustered with)

 > **Tip**: If you don’t see any clusters, be sure to configure Smart Connections first.
 This plugin reads existing cluster definitions and membership info.